“Worry is a misuse of the imagination” – Unknown.

 5) Let it Out

 Crying is OK!
 As a mom, I will allow my kids to have a one-minute meltdown (depending on the circumstances).
 The same is true for us.
-Worry tends to lead to anxiety.
+Worrying tends to lead to anxiety.
 Find ways to release the worry and release the stress.

 “The reality is, stress is a common part of life no matter who we are or what we do.
 No one is exempt from life’s hardships and/or challenges.
 Our response to, or ability to deal with, challenges determines the level of stress situation cause.”